San Pablo Cathedral (Laguna)

-The Cathedral Parish of Saint Paul the First Hermit, commonly known as San Pablo Cathedral, is the see of the bishop of the Roman Catholic Diocese of San Pablo located in San Pablo, Laguna, Philippines.
+The Cathedral Parish of Saint Paul the First Hermit, commonly known as San Pablo Cathedral, is the see of the bishop of the Roman Catholic Diocese of San Pablo located in San Pablo City, Philippines.
 Its titular is Saint Paul the First Hermit and its feast is celebrated every January 15.

 History

 16th to 18th centuries

 Spanish captain Juan de Salcedo first arrived in the upland village of Sampaloc in 1571.
 The area's name was officially changed to San Pablo de los Montes in 1586, in honor of Paul the First Hermit.
 That same year, San Pablo became an independent parish, and the first church made of wood was constructed under the auspices of Augustinian priest Mateo Mendoza.

 From 1618 to 1629, a second church was constructed from stone by Hernando Cabrera.
 In 1680 Juan Labo laid the foundations for the current church.
 This building was started in 1714 and completed in 1721 by Francisco Juan de Elorreaga.
 The Franciscans later administered the parish of San Pablo (which was then part of the province of Batangas) on April 4, 1794, with Andres Cabrera as parish priest.
 Cabrera added the brick-stone wall and built a stone cemetery in 1796.